Skip to content

 • Good for one-off tasks (e.g. design assets, small coding tasks) where fixed-price scope fits.

-• Teams without large hiring budgets.
+• Teams without large hiring budgets who can reach the $1,000/year threshold.

 Key Features